Burnham Overy, Norfolk

 History, tourist information, and nearby accommodation

-Burnham Overy is really two villages, Burnham Overy Town, the original village on the River Burn, and Burnham Overy Staithe, a large hamlet on the coast, about 1 mile away, now popular as a boating centre.
+Burnham Overy is really two villages, Burnham Overy Town, the original village on the River Burn, and Burnham Overy Staithe, a large hamlet on the coast, about one mile away, now popular as a boating centre.
 The name comes from Old English meaning a homestead by a stream across a river.
-The river in this case is the Burn, which empties into the sea just west of Burnham Overy Staithe.
+The river, in this case, is the Burn, which empties into the sea just west of Burnham Overy Staithe.